 Stedi validates the EDI and sends the status request to the payer.

 The endpoint returns a synchronous response from the payer in JSON format.
-The response contains information about the referenced claim and its current status.
+The response contains information about the claims matching the criteria you provided in the request and their current status.

 Only use the following characters as delimiters: ~, *, : and ^.
 The X12 format doesn’t support using escape sequences, so you can’t include delimiters or special characters as part of the request data.
 Stedi returns a 400 error if you include restricted characters as anything other than delimiters in the request.